 And the same could be true for you.

-The energy used in pointing fingers to outside of you is misdirected and is causing you more harm by giving you an excuse to act out on your behaviours.
+The energy used in pointing fingers to outside of you is misdirected and is causing you more harm by giving you an excuse to act out on your behaviors.
 That same energy can be used towards asking yourself, why?
-Why do I have a problem with these unwanted sexual behaviours?
+Why do I have a problem with these unwanted sexual behaviors?

-And that shift of energy and focus creates a powerful force that has led many to break free from their unwanted sexual behaviours.
+And that shift of energy and focus creates a powerful force that has led many to break free from their unwanted sexual behaviors.